rng-guy/NFSMWBartender/APPENDIX.md

 * Bartender can prevent HeavyStrategy 3 requests from resetting the roadblock cooldown.
 This avoids the potential issue of roadblocks becoming much rarer than expected.

-* Strategy requests block each other: Whenever there is an active Strategy request, the game will not attempt to make more.
+* Strategy requests block each other: Whenever there's an active Strategy request, the game won't attempt to make more.
 You can change this with Bartender's "Advanced" feature set.

 * In the vanilla game, active roadblocks of any kind also block new HeavyStrategy 3 requests.
 Bartender can prevent this blocking, making HeavyStrategy 3 requests much more frequent.